Professors Emeriti and Retired Faculty

 Professor Boland's primary teaching area has been microeconomic theory and methodology at both the undergraduate and graduate levels.
 He has been teaching the pre-principles history of thought course (Econ 100 or Econ 110) for more than forty years.
 He also teaches fourth-year seminars in the methodology of economics and the history of economic thought.
 His current research concerns the knowledge and learning assumptions commonly used in economic models.

-He has published seven books including:
+He has published eight books including: